Tearsheet

 Capital Expenditures

-• For fiscal year 2026, anticipated capital expenditures are projected to be between $270 million and $290 million.
+• For fiscal year 2026, capital expenditures are expected to be in the range of $250-260 million, supporting business growth and upgrading existing restaurants.

 Trade Ideas